The Beatles

 Credit: 1/2

-Length: 1 Semester, Fall and Spring (suggested: entire year)
+Length: 1 Semester, Fall and Spring (strongly suggested: entire year)

 Prerequisites: Previous experience or permission of instructor